-> Land degradation
+Land degradation

 Land degradation is one of the most significant impacts associated with any mining activities.
 Given the limited climatic conditions of the area, a further decline in vegetation cover can affect the availability of fodder and carrying capacity of the area.
-The impacts of land degradation would not be limited to the mining but could be felt in the whole constituency and the region at large.
+The impacts of land degradation would not be limited to the mining but could be felt in the whole region.